codice/ddf-registry/README.md

 DDF Registry is a subset of DDF and was pulled out into a separate repo as of DDF 2.20.

+## Installing in DDF

+Inside of a DDF karaf console run the following commands:
+`feature:repo-add mvn:org.codice.ddf.registry/registry-app/2.22.1-SNAPSHOT/xml/features`
+`feature:install registry-app`

+Change `2.22.1-SNAPSHOT` to whatever the desired or most recent version of ddf-registry.

 ## Additional information
 Find documentation about DDF at [codice.org](http://codice.org/ddf/Documentation-versions.html).